AkhilSharma90/Akhil-Tutorials-Website/content/docs/haskell/haskell/functional-design-patterns-in-haskell.md

 **Frequently Asked Questions:**

 **Q: How can I choose the right functional pattern for a problem?**
-**A: Analyze the problem
+\*\*A: Analyze the problem

- to determine if it involves operations best described by one of the patterns—like recursion for repetitive tasks, functors for transformations, applicatives for operations in context, or monoids for aggregation.**
+to determine if it involves operations best described by one of the patterns—like recursion for repetitive tasks, functors for transformations, applicatives for operations in context, or monoids for aggregation.\*\*

 **Q: Can these patterns be combined?**
 **A: Yes, in practical Haskell programming, these patterns often interact.
 For example, you might use recursion with monoids to aggregate results from a tree structure.**

 ### Learn How To Build AI Projects

-Now, if you are interested in upskilling in 2024 with AI development, check out this 6 AI advanced projects with Go where you learng about building with AI and getting the best knowledge there is currently.
+Now, if you are interested in upskilling in 2024 with AI development, check out this 6 AI advanced projects with Golang where you will learn about building with AI and getting the best knowledge there is currently.
 Here's the [link](https://akhilsharmatech.gumroad.com/l/zgxqq).